onetapbeyond/gen_metrics/bench/README.md

 **DO NOT ACTIVATE GenMetrics IN LONG-RUNNING PRODUCTION APPLICATIONS.**

-To understand and observe resource use when GenMetrics is activivated use the `mix infinite_server` or `mix infinite_pipeline` tasks which automatically launch the `:observer` tool which allows you to profile BEAM metrics.
+To understand and observe resource use when GenMetrics is activated use the `mix infinite_server` or `mix infinite_pipeline` tasks which automatically launch the `:observer` tool which allows you to profile BEAM metrics.

 ## GenMetrics + Synchronous / Asynchronous Callbacks